 In Section 5, Use of excavated material, Method 1 shall apply.
 There is no guarantee that materials obtained from the specified excavations may be used directly in specified fill areas.
 Separate stockpiling of selected materials, based on their engineering properties, to ensure their availability for use in specific zones of fill areas may be required.
-Stockpiling shall be conducted within waste area and borrow area shown on the construction drawings or as approved by the Engineer.
+Stockpiling shall be conducted on areas shown on the construction drawings or as approved by the Engineer.
 Additional compensation will not be made for stockpiling of excavated materials.
 Cost for stockpiling of excavated materials shall be included in the compensation for the bid item(s) for excavation.